simonski/battling/README.md

 ## Introduction

 Battling! is a turn-based combat game for two or more players.
-It is meant to be a very simple version of combat games like Warhammer but for younger children who like The Hobbit and LOTR.
+It is meant to be a **very** simple version of combat games like the Warhammer franchise but playabl for younger children who still like The Hobbit and LOTR.
 Hopefully it will act as a stepping stone to more complex roleplaying games for children.

 It is meant to be genre-shifting so you can set it with any combination of creatures you can think of based on the toys you have at hand - mutant ponies, action man, barbies, lego, pebbles, soft toys.
-Also your setting is really just what you have at hand - a space scene, the shire, whatever.
+Also your setting is really just what you have at hand - an abandoned spacehip, victorian london, the shire, haunted house, zombie culloden, whatever.

 The aim of the game is to meet your enemy in battle and smite his ruin down upon him etc.  Basically go watch The Hobbit and LOTR then come back.

-Note that these rules are as malleable as you need them to be in order to just plain enjoy yourself with your kids.
-If it is too complicated, cut a bit out.
+Note that these rules are meant to be as malleable as you need them to be in order to just plain enjoy yourself with your kids.
+If it is too complicated, cut a bit out or plain make something up.
 If you want a quick game, use 4 characters each.
 If you want a couple of hours, go for 40+ characters on your floor.

 ## Prepare

 You need to prepare some stuff for your first game.
-After that, put it in a box and you have your game ready to go wherever you are.
+After that, put all the stuff in a box and you have your game ready to go wherever you are.
 Here's a list of ingredients:

 * Players.
 Two players minimum although I suppose a bored child could play by themselves.
 Actually no - **you must play with your children!!**
 * People (20 per player would be useful although you can play with just 1 person squads each in an RPG style (which I haven't thought about in any detail quite yet).